 areas of expertise

-Gavin D. McElroy is a partner in the Advertising, Marketing & Public Relations Group and chairs the Executive Compensation Group.
+Gavin D. McElroy is a partner in the Advertising, Marketing & Public Relations Group and is Chair of the Executive Compensation Group.

 The Legal 500 lists Mr. McElroy among the nation’s leading media and technology lawyers, praising his capabilities.
 And Chambers USA America’s Leading Lawyers for Business has praised Mr. McElroy for his handling of corporate restructuring and mergers and acquisitions work for agencies.
 Super Lawyers magazine lists Mr. McElroy as a “Super Lawyer” in Employment & Labor, Mergers & Acquisitions, and Intellectual Property.
 M&A Awards listed him as the PR & Media Lawyer of the Year - USA for 2016.

 Mr. McElroy represents advertising agencies and media-related businesses on corporate, transactional, advertising, employment, intellectual property, and mergers and acquisitions issues.
 He represents both emerging and established companies in the advertising, marketing services, public relations, entertainment, and media businesses.